Evelyn Mandac

+Life and career

 A native of the Philippines, Mandac is known both for the beauty of her voice and her dramatic prowess on stage.
 At the University of the Philippines, she studied under Lourdes Corrales Razon and Aurelio Estanislao.
 Estanislao would teach her the Filipino Kundiman and art songs in French, Italian, German, and Spanish.
 She performed at a soiree where the US Ambassador to the Philippines, William E. Stevenson, and his cultural attache, Edward Mattos, were present.
 Stevenson was former President of Oberlin and Mattos was a former member of the Conservatory faculty.
 Through these connections, she received a Fulbright scholarship to attend Oberlin College.
 Consequently, she also received a Rockefeller Scholarship to The Juilliard School.
 It was at Juilliard where she discovered opera.

 In 1966, she won the Metropolitan Opera National Council Auditions which marked the beginning of her illustrious career.
+She was the first, and still is the only, Filipina to sing major roles at the Metropolitan Opera.
+Moreover, only the fourth Asian principal in its history but the first to sing a non-Asian lead role there in 1975.
 She later earned critical acclaim for her many portrayals of lead opera heroines in major opera houses and festivals worldwide including San Francisco Opera, Washington National Opera, Houston Opera, Santa Fe Opera, Seattle Opera, Baltimore Opera, Geneva Opera, Netherlands Opera, Teatro dell’opera di Roma, The Théâtre du Capitole de Toulouse, Strasbourg Opera House, Lyon Opera, Ravinia Festival in Chicago, the Robin Hood Dell in Philadelphia, the Salzburg Music Festival, the Promenade Concert at the Royal Albert Hall, and the Glyndebourne Music Festival.